bytedance/sonic/README.md

     // you can set compile recursive depth in Pretouch for better stability in JIT. err := sonic.Pretouch(reflect.TypeOf(v), option.WithCompileRecursiveDepth(depth))
 ```
+### Accelerate `json.RawMessage\json.Marshaler\encoding.TextMarshaler`
+To ensure data security, sonic.Encoder validates and escapes JSON values from these interfaces by default, which may degrades performance much if the most of your data is in form of them.
+We provide two options `encoder.NoCompactMarshaler` (for `json.RawMessage\json.Marshaler`) and `encoder.NoQuoteTextMarshaler` (for `encoding.TextMarshaler`) to avoid validating and escaping operations, which means you **MUST** ensure the validity of JSON values from these interfaces by your own.

 ### Pass string or []byte?
 For alignment to `encoding/json`, we provide API to pass `[]byte` as an argument, but the string-to-bytes copy is conducted at the same time considering safety, which may lose performance when origin JSON is huge.
 Therefore, you can use `UnmarshalString` and `GetFromString` to pass a string, as long as your origin data is a string or **nocopy-cast** is safe for your []byte.